sammoradian-dev/sammoradian-dev/README.md

 - Contribute to open-source when I feel ready!

 ### 📫 How to reach me
-You can find me right here on GitHub!
-Feel free to explore my repositories and connect if you have tips, ideas, or just want to chat about code.
+You can find me right here on GitHub or just email me!
+Feel free to explore my repositories and connect if you have tips, ideas, or just want to chat about code. my email : sammoradian@outlook.com

 ---